Louis XIV: Accession

+She appointed Cardinal Mazarin as chief minister, giving him the daily administration of policy.
+She continued the policies of her late husband and Cardinal Richelieu, despite their persecution of her, in order to win absolute authority in France and victory abroad for her son.
+Anne protected Mazarin by exiling her followers the Duke of Beaufort and Marie de Rohan, who conspired against him in 1643.

-The best example of Anne's statesmanship and the partial change in her heart towards her native Spain is seen in her keeping of one of Richelieu's men, the Chancellor of France Pierre Séguier, in his post.
-Séguier was the person who had interrogated Anne in 1637, treating her like a "common criminal" as she described her treatment following the discovery that she was giving military secrets and information to Spain.
-Anne was virtually under house arrest for a number of years during her husband's rule.
-By keeping him in his post, Anne was giving a sign that the interests of France and her son Louis were the guiding spirit of all her political and legal actions.
-Though not necessarily opposed to Spain, she sought to end the war with a French victory, in order to establish a lasting peace between the Catholic nations.
+The best example of Anne's loyalty to France was her treatment of one of Richelieu's men, the Chancellor Pierre Séguier.
+Séguier had brusquely interrogated Anne in 1637 (like a "common criminal", as she recalled) following the discovery that she was giving military secrets to her father in Spain, and Anne was virtually under house arrest for years.
+By keeping the effective Séguier in his post, Anne sacrificed her own feelings for the interests of France and her son Louis.

-The Queen also gave a partial Catholic orientation to French foreign policy.
+The Queen sought a lasting peace between Catholic nations, but only after a French victory over her native Spain.
+She also gave a partial Catholic orientation to French foreign policy.
 This was felt by the Netherlands, France's Protestant ally, which negotiated a separate peace with Spain in 1648.

-In 1648, Anne and Mazarin successfully negotiated the Peace of Westphalia, which ended the Thirty Years' War.
-Its terms ensured Dutch independence from Spain, awarded some autonomy to the various German princes of the Holy Roman Empire, and granted Sweden seats on the Imperial Diet and territories to control the mouths of the Oder, Elbe, and Weser rivers.
+In 1648, Anne and Mazarin successfully negotiated the Peace of Westphalia, which ended the Thirty Years' War in which France had actively taken part to further its interests.
+Its terms formally confirmed the extensive autonomy that the various states of the Holy Roman Empire had enjoyed before the war.
+It granted Sweden seats on the Imperial Diet and territories controlling the mouths of the Oder, Elbe, and Weser Rivers.
 France, however, profited most from the settlement.
 Austria, ruled by the Habsburg Emperor Ferdinand III, ceded all Habsburg lands and claims in Alsace to France and acknowledged her de facto sovereignty over the Three Bishoprics of Metz, Verdun, and Toul.
-Moreover, eager to emancipate themselves from Habsburg domination, petty German states sought French protection.
-This anticipated the formation of the 1658 League of the Rhine, leading to the further diminution of Imperial power.
+Moreover, many petty German states sought French protection, eager to emancipate themselves from Habsburg domination.
+This anticipated the formation of the 1658 League of the Rhine, which further diminished Imperial power.